 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science (B.S.) in health sciences with concentrations in environmental health, health administration, health communication, health psychology, and public health.
+The University offers a bachelor of science (B.S.) in health sciences with concentrations in health administration, health communications, health psychology, and public health.

 The objectives of the Health Sciences Program are to prepare health educators who help maintain and improve the health, well-being, and quality of life of people; and to prepare students to pursue graduate education in a variety of related fields.